jwhiteside11/uconn-sentiment-webster/frontend/README.md

 # Frontend Flask application for Webster Bank

 The frontend consists of a Flask application with HTML views and a client for accessing the backend API.
-This app was designed to run **seperately** from the backend, which is why is is excluded from `docker-compose.yml`.

 The frontend is deployed as an App Engine service in the `sentiment-test` project.

-The frontend has a backend API client that assumes the backend services are running on the `sentiment-prod` VM in the `sentiment-analysis` project (see [backend Quick start](/backend#Quick+start)).
+The backend API client that assumes the backend services are running on the `sentiment-prod` VM in the `sentiment-analysis` project (see backend [Deployment](/backend#Deployment) guide).

 # Quick start